Plovers - Dungeness and Romney Marsh Bird Tours and B&B

 Following breakfast, a full days birdwatching will take in a range of habitats around the Dungeness Peninsular depending on the season.
 A mid-day stop for a packed lunch with hot and cold drinks is provided giving time to reflect on the mornings birds.

-Return to Plovers by late afternoon for the evening meal and update the bird log, followed by another opportunity for further birding depending on the time of year.
+Return to Plovers by late afternoon and update the bird log, followed by another opportunity for further birding depending on the time of year.

 Breakfast followed by a full morning in the field, returning to Plovers for a cold snack and a final log call prior to departure.
 Depending upon the season and weather conditions a three-day tally of between 80 – 100 species can be expected.